MicrosoftDocs/quantum-docs/articles/optimization-substochastic-monte-carlo.md

 # Requires a workspace already created.
 solver = SubstochasticMonteCarlo(workspace, timeout=10, seed=48)
 ```
-If you are using an earlier versionof the python SDK that supports the Substochastic Monte Carlo solver.
+If you are using an earlier version of the python SDK that supports the Substochastic Monte Carlo solver.
 You can run parameter-free version by the following syntax:
 ```python
 from azure.quantum.optimization import SubstochasticMonteCarlo